datphan92/Penguin/readme.md

 1. Go to Visual Studio
 2. Tool > Options
 3. Search for: "Template"
-4. User Item Template Location: <Penguin folder>
+4. User Item Template Location: `<Penguin folder>`
-5. - Then Restart Visual Studio, try to use Add New Item and find Puppy, Monkey Templates.
+5. - Then Restart Visual Studio, try to use Add New Item and find `Puppy`, ` Monkey` Templates.

 - If Templates still not appeared then try solution below:
 1. Open CMD as Administrator